Shopping Cart

 Catalog No. T21772Alias Serpivite hydrochloride, Serpasil hydrochloride, Serpalan hydrochlorideCas No. 16994-56-2

-Reserpine hydrochloride (Serpivite hydrochloride) is the salt form of Reserpine, an alkaloid that inhibits the uptake of norepinephrine into storage vesicles, leading to depletion of catecholamines and serotonin in central and peripheral axon terminals, with antihypertensive and antipsychotic potential.
+Reserpine hydrochloride is the salt form of Reserpine and acts as an inhibitor of vesicular monoamine transporter 2 (VMAT2).
+It blocks the uptake of norepinephrine into storage vesicles, leading to the depletion of catecholamines and serotonin at central and peripheral nerve terminals.
+It has antihypertensive and antipsychotic properties and is commonly used to induce models of gastric ulcer and depression.

 Add to Cart